intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Howto/index.rst

 * `How to quantize your Tensorflow model for inference using Intel Neural Compressor <Inference/TensorFlow/quantize_tensorflow_inference_inc.html>`_
 * `How to quantize your Tensorflow model for inference using Accelerator <Inference/TensorFlow/quantize_tensorflow_inference_acc.html>`_
 * `How to quantize your Tensorflow model for inference by specifying accuracy control <Inference/TensorFlow/quantize_tensorflow_accuracy_control.html>`_
+* `How to find accelerated method with minimal latency for TensorFlow model using InferenceOptimizer <Inference/TensorFlow/tensorflow_inference_optimizer_optimize.html>`_

 Install
 -------------------------